bet4a/d3wiki/SVG-Shapes.md

 <a name="line_interpolate" href="SVG-Shapes#wiki-line_interpolate">#</a> line.<b>interpolate</b>([<i>interpolate</i>])

-If *interpolate* is specified, sets the interpolation mode to the specified string.
+If *interpolate* is specified, sets the interpolation mode to the specified string or function.
 If *interpolate* is not specified, returns the current interpolation mode.
-The following modes are supported:
+The following named interpolation modes are supported:

 * linear - piecewise linear segments, as in a polyline.
 * linear-closed - close the linear segments to form a polygon.